About

 Hi, I’m a Cognitive Science Ph.D. student in Greene Developmental Cognitive Neuroscience Lab (PI: Dr. Deanna Greene) at UC San Diego.
 Before joining Greene Lab, I studied cognitive neuroscience in Human Affective Neuroscience (HumAN) Lab (PI: Dr. Justin Minue Kim) at Sungkyunkwan University, South Korea.

 I am particularly interested in using brain/body signals to explain and predict well-being and health outcomes spanning from mental health to neurodevelopmental disorders.
-As a researcher, my long-term goal as a researcher is to facilitate access to effective interventions and guide personalized treatment helpful for at-risk population of health diseases.
+My long-term goal as a researcher is to facilitate access to effective interventions and guide personalized treatment helpful for at-risk population of health diseases.

-To do this, I use various neural and physiological data of all kinds including magnetic resonance imaging (MRI), electroencephalogram (EEG) and heart rate along with data-driven methods such as subtyping, community detection algorithms, predictive modeling and representational similarity analysis.
+To do this, I use various neural and physiological data of all kinds including magnetic resonance imaging (MRI), electroencephalogram (EEG) and heart rate along with machine learning, predictive modeling, subtyping, and topological data analysis.

 Research Interests